 The PDF version is great for quickly producing a copy that you can use for your beta readers.
-And as a bonus, once you’re satisfied with your PDF format, you could use that to load your book into Createspace.com for publication into a paperback.
+And as a bonus, once you’re satisfied with your PDF format, you could use that to load your book into Amazon KDP for publication into a paperback.

 Indicate your price.
 Currently, $0.99 is the lowest price at which you can set your book, and Draft2Digital recommends between $2.99 and $4.99.
-Note that you can make your book free.
+Note that you can make your book free (except on Amazon).
 There’s also a button that lets you manage the territorial pricing so you can see how the price converts in various country currencies.
-I recommend you take a look at this and round the currency up or down in others countries so the price points end in .99.
+I recommend you take a look at this and round the currency up or down in other countries so the price points end in .99.

 Draft2Digital says it can take anywhere from two hours to two weeks to distribute your book to the various retailers.

 The Draft2Digital process is so simple and straightforward that you’re able to upload your book within minutes and hit publish to send to downstream retailers.

 The more time-consuming step is downloading and checking the formatting within your book.
 Should you need to contact the support team, you’ll need to factor in some back-and-forth time.

 There’s a delay from the time you hit publish to the time your book will appear on each individual retailer’s website.
 This varies by company.

 1. Decide your publishing model.
 This is my approach: